kevinpagliuca/kevinpagliuca/README.md

 - 😎 I like to automate tasks to make life easier.
 - 📖 Studying web development
-- 👩🏻‍💻 Studying backend nodejs + prisma.io
+- 👩🏻‍💻 Studying backend nodejs
-- 🧹 Studying and applying clean code.

 ##